lindseydew/blog/app/blogs/writing-apps-to-scale.md

 scaling-with-confidence
 20/08/2013
 ---
-Writing software that works on 'my machine' versus writing software that just works can be very different challenges.
+Writing software that works on 'my machine' versus writing software that just works are not the same thing.
 Hack days are proof that devs can get a fairly decent application working in a day or even a couple of hours.
 But taking that piece of software, and getting that to run smoothly for thousands or millions of users, on many variations of browsers, and suddenly it's a whole different challenge.